 - 1. Completing the wind-down of remaining TARP investment programs; - 2.
 Continuing to help struggling homeowners avoid foreclosure; - 3.
-Minimizing the cost of the TARP programs to the taxpayer; and - 4.
-Operating with the highest standards of transparency, accountability, and integrity.
+Minimizing the cost of the TARP programs to the taxpayer; and - Operating with the highest standards of transparency, accountability, and integrity.

 The first operational goal is to complete the wind-down of the remaining TARP investment programs, the Capital Purchase Program (CPP) and Community Development Capital Initiative (CDCI).
 OFS continues to exit the CPP by either: (i) allowing banks that are able to repurchase in full in the near future to do so; or (ii) restructuring OFS's investments in limited cases.
 In addition, in August 2016, OFS announced an early repurchase option for CDCI institutions.
-This plan offers a limited window during which CDCI participants may submit proposals to repurchase their outstanding securities at fair value ahead of scheduled dividend rate step-ups that will take effect in 2018.
+This plan offered a limited window during which CDCI participants could submit proposals to repurchase their outstanding securities at fair value ahead of scheduled dividend rate step-ups that will take effect in 2018

 OFS's second operational goal is to continue helping struggling homeowners avoid foreclosure.
-Although the Making Home Affordable Program (MHA) is set to terminate on December 31, 2016, as required by the Consolidated Appropriations Act, 2016 (the Act) (except with respect to certain loan modification applications made before such date), OFS is still focused on helping homeowners and working to stabilize the housing market.
+The Making Home Affordable Program (MHA) closed to new applications on December 30, 2016, as required by the Consolidated Appropriations Act, 2016 (the Act)